LucasEstrela-FullStack/AirMetrics/docs/README.md

 // Provides intelligent answers, data analysis, and contextual insights for community questions
 // using Google Gemini AI.
 Includes natural language understanding, sentiment detection, and
 // auto-tagging to enhance environmental discussions and improve user engagement.

+🏆 NASA Space Apps Challenge 2025
+This project was developed for the NASA Space Apps Challenge 2025.